• Skip to primary navigation

 Print

-Learn how to make a pretty fishnet hanging planter to display your favorite plants.
-It's quick, easy, and inexpensive.
+Learn how to make a pretty macrame plant hanger to display your favorite plants.
+It's an inexpensive, quick, easy beginner level tutorial anyone can do.

 Course: Crafts